-Half a Dozen Points for Staffing Success in 2019
+Half a Dozen Points for Staffing Success

 - Hold on to existing staff.
 The Golden Rule of human resources has become paramount in the current environment.
 It’s much easier, less expensive and less risky to keep skilled people than to find their replacements.
 If you haven’t already done so, now is a good time to do the following:

 - Evaluate your team to ensure they are being compensated at their fair market value.

 - Put additional time and resources toward maintaining positive team morale.
 Schedule new team-building events, create or refresh recognition and reward programs, conduct blind satisfaction surveys, etc.

 - Conduct one-on-one meetings with team members to improve and update your understanding of their work-related needs (flex-time, work from home, etc.).
 Marriage, an aging parent, the birth of a child and divorce are examples of life events that may require a change in work arrangements.

 - Proactively recruit for key positions.
 It will take longer to find key players.
 Define current and anticipated needs, allot for some turnover and engage recruiters early.
 In the current environment, a continuous-recruiting mindset is required.